ICBO-conference/icbo2023/docs/call-for-submissions.md

 - **Note:** Posters session will be just in-person.
 - Submission link: [https://easychair.org/conferences/?conf=icbo2023](https://easychair.org/conferences/?conf=icbo2023)

+### ISB Travel Award
+The International Society for Biocuration (ISB) is offering a travel fellowship to ICBO in Brazil.
+- Travel award to go to Brazil for presenting a paper/poster in the area of biocuration.
+- Travel award amount: up to 1500 CHF (Swiss Franc).
+- Award for early career researchers (students and postdocs) with interest in the area of biocuration.
+- Type of presentation priority: 1) papers, 2) poster.
+- Recipients must acknowledge the travel award from ISB during the presentation.

 <!-- **Note**: Papers presentations can be held in-person or virtual/online format. -->

 ## Submission Format (Workshops, Tutorials, Papers and Abstracts)